C1 · AdvancedEnglish

 • If I had studied medicine, I would be a doctor now.

-• She would be happier now if she hadn’t broken up with him last year.
+• She would be happier now if they hadn’t broken up last year.

 • The if-clause refers to a past event that didn’t happen.